neondatabase/website/content/docs/guides/auth-okta.md

 ---
-title: Authenticate users of your Neon application with Okta
+title: Authenticate Neon Postgres application users with Okta
-subtitle: Learn how to add authentication to your Next.js application backed by Neon, using Okta
+subtitle: Learn how to add authentication to a Neon Postgres database application with Okta
 enableTableOfContents: true
 updatedOn: '2024-03-04T11:30:00.000Z'
 ---